TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Troubleshooting/Index.rst

 This will happen with:

 -  OPcache before 7.0.2 (Shouldn't be out in the wild.)
 -  APC before 3.1.1 and some mysterious configuration combinations.
-See APC.
 -  XCache
 -  ZendOptimizerPlus